Choosing between HubSpot and Salesforce for your CRM comes down to five questions:

 HubSpot was founded in 2006 on the idea that businesses needed a simpler way to attract and convert buyers online.
 It started as a marketing automation tool, then added a free CRM, then Sales Hub, Service Hub, and eventually six connected Hubs sharing one database.

-Salesforce was founded in 1999 with the idea that enterprise software should live in the cloud, not on local servers.
-It grew from a CRM into a sprawling platform through internal development and major acquisitions: Tableau for analytics ($15.7B), Slack for collaboration ($27.7B), MuleSoft for integrations ($6.5B), and Informatica for data management (~$8B).
+Salesforce was founded in 1999 with the idea that enterprise software should live in the cloud.
+It grew from a CRM into a sprawling platform through internal development and major acquisitions: Tableau for analytics, Slack for collaboration, MuleSoft for integrations, and Informatica for data management.

 ZoomInfo sits outside this philosophy tradeoff entirely.
-Rather than acting as the system of record, it serves as the intelligence layer that feeds both platforms—providing the data, buyer signals, and contextual insights that make either CRM more effective in practice.
+Rather than acting as the system of record, it serves as the intelligence layer that feeds both platforms, providing the verified contact data, buyer signals, and contextual insights that make either CRM more effective.
+Whichever platform your organization runs, ZoomInfo adds what the CRM doesn't generate on its own.

 Ease of use vs. depth of customization